mckellardw/slide_snake/README.md

 # `slide_snake`
 ![slide_snake](images/slide_snake_logo.png)
-## **Flexible preprocessing, alignment, and quantification workflow for SlideSeq data**
+## **Flexible alignment workflow for spatial transcriptomics data**

-The goal of this project is to build a workflow for assessing different preprocessing & alignment configurations, and digging into artifacts.
+The goal of this project is to build a workflow for assessing different preprocessing, alignment, and quantification configurations, and digging into artifacts.

 ***Contributions are welcome!***

-See the companion workflow for 10x Genomics' chemistries [here](https://github.com/mckellardw/txg_snake).

 ## **Dependencies**:
 - `cutadapt` [v3.4](https://cutadapt.readthedocs.io/en/stable/)